Table of Contents

 Supply of blood via arteries

-The three main arteries that supply the spinal cord come from the vertebral arteries:
+The 3 main arteries that supply the spinal cord come from the vertebral arteries:

-- Posterior spinal arteries: these two supply arteries run adjacent to the entrance of the dorsal root and branch out within the spinal cord.
+- Posterior spinal arteries: These 2 supply arteries run adjacent to the entrance of the dorsal root and branch out within the spinal cord.

-Additionally, the intercostales posteriores arteries in the thorax region and the lumbar arteries in the lumbar region (both outlets of the aorta) release Rami spinales to supply the thoracic spine and the lumbar spine.
+Additionally, the posterior intercostal arteries in the thorax region and the lumbar arteries in the lumbar region (both outlets of the aorta) release branches to supply the thoracic spine and the lumbar spine.
+The large branhces in the intumescentia lumbalis area is called the artery of Adamkiewicz.

-The spinal cord is surrounded by a vasocorona (vascular ring) where the artery spinalis ventralis Anastomosen branches off from the spinales dorsales arteries.
-These branches from the vasocorona penetrate and supply the white matter.
+The spinal cord is surrounded by a vasocorona (vascular ring) where the anterior and posterior spinal arteries anatomose.
+These branches form the vasocorona penetrate and supply the white matter.

 Spinal cord vein drainage